Jennifer M. Urban

 Title: Clinical Professor of Law; Director, Samuelson Law, Technology & Public Policy Clinic; Co-Director, Berkeley Center for Law & Technology

 FSU Contact: Catharine Schultz

 Professor Urban comes to Berkeley Law from the University of Southern California’s Gould School of Law, where she founded and directed the USC Intellectual Property & Technology Law Clinic.
-Prior to joining the USC faculty in 2004, she was the Samuelson Clinic’s first fellow.
+Prior to joining the USC faculty in 2004, she was the Samuelson Clinic’s first fellow and visiting assistant professor.
 Prior to that, she was an attorney with the Venture Law Group in Silicon Valley.
 She graduated from Cornell University with a B.A. in biological science (concentration in neurobiology and behavior) and from Berkeley Law with a J.D. (intellectual property certificate).
 She was the Annual Review of Law and Technology editor while a student at Berkeley Law, and received the Berkeley Center for Law and Technology Distinguished Alumni Award in 2003.

 Recent papers include:

 - • Alan Westin’s Privacy Homo Economicus, 49 Wake Forest Law Review 261 (2014) (with Chris Jay Hoofnagle)